LukasNord/ToastmastersTrackerApp/readme.md

 COHORT SETUP:

-[] Input for the Cohort Name and Student Names.
+*[] Input for the Cohort Name and Student Names.
 This should create a new database table with the cohort's name as the table ID with the students listed out.
 Submit Button associated with completing this data.
-[] Upon submit, bring a new view that allows for creating an input table for the date and tracked items.
+*[] Upon submit, bring a new view that allows for creating an input table for the date and tracked items.
 Show history of previously created histories (none will show for first time.)

 DASHBOARD:
-[] Area that displays history of submitted tracking.
+*[] Area that displays history of submitted tracking.
-[] Buttons that show graphical data, could be fun.
+*[] Buttons that show graphical data, could be fun.
-[] Button that generates a field that takes in the current date.
+*[] Button gthat generates a field that takes in the current date.
 Submittal of this will generate a new session based on the given date.

 SESSION: